Lochis/Lochis/README.md

 ### Hi there 👋

-I am a System Analyst aspiring to be a professional Software Developer.

 <!--
 **Lochis/Lochis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.